 decreases with proximity.

-rate.
-According to chaos theory and various interpretations of
+According to chaos theory and various interpretations of quantum

-quantum mechanics, everyone who is still alive has some influence on
+mechanics, everyone who is still alive has some influence on expected

-expected rates within the Minkowski metric causality cone on the
+rates within the Minkowski metric causality cone on the noneuclidian

-noneuclidian Riemann field of general relativity, the boundaries of
+Riemann field of general relativity, the boundaries of which expand at

 The current rate of hazardous events can be influenced by properly

 measuring expected events.
 For example, if the extent of the likely

 hazard from one substance relative to another is not measured correctly,

 then the likelihood of hazardous events is either unnaturally raised or

 Another example is Yucca Mountain.
 The longer we leave old reactor